About Ngorongoro Reserve

 To Do: Game Drives, Oldupai Gorge Historic Site, Empakai Crater hike, Ol Doinyo Lengai hike, Olmoti Crater hike, and Masai cultural visits.

 Known For: Black rhinoceros, stunning views, Masai villages, and the starting point of the Great Wildebeest Migration

 Ngorongoro is unique in that it offers stellar game-viewing opportunities throughout the year.
 There is no ‘off season’ in the Ngorongoro Conservation Area.

 Once a lake, the Oldupai Gorge was formed over 2 million years ago by the eruption of the Olmoti Volcano.
-Conditions around the lake proved perfect for preserving evidence of the local human population’s movements, and a near perfectly preserved set of footprints found on the site remain some of the oldest evidence of human habitation in the world.
+Conditions around the lake proved perfect for preserving evidence of the local human population’s movements.
+You’ll also find a near perfectly preserved set of footprints on the site.
+It remain some of the oldest evidence of human habitation in the world.

-The entrance to this striking gorge country is now marked by the popular Oldupai Gorge Museum, where a number of artifacts of historic significance can now be viewed.
-The star attraction at the museum is a plaster mould of these ancient footprints, allowing visitors to form a connection with these ancient wanderers.
+The entrance to this striking gorge country is now marked by the popular Oldupai Gorge Museum.
+This is where you can view a number of artifacts of historic significance.
+The star attraction at the museum is a plaster mould of these ancient footprints, that allow visitors to form a connection with these ancient wanderers.